Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 If there aren’t subdivision specific setbacks, or the property is unplatted, then the zone specific setbacks apply.
 The same applies to building heights.
 You can use the County GIS to check what zone your property is in.
 Visit our General Navigation FAQs if you need assistance.

 There is no limit to the number of physical structures in any of the zones in the Land Development Regulations.
 There are however, overall floor area limitations that must be met.
 In addition, for Detached Single-Family Residential Development there is a limit to the number of dwelling units.
 For most properties, only two structures may have the features of a residential unit; bedrooms, full bathrooms (with tub/shower), and a kitchen.
 A kitchen is defined as having an oven/stove top appliance.
-Typically, none of these features are allowed without all three.
-For Detached Single-Family Residential Uses these features may only exist within a single-family dwelling or an accessory residential unit.
+For Detached Single-Family Residential Uses all these features may only exist within a single-family dwelling or an accessory residential unit.

 Definition of Residential Uses: LDR Section 6.1.4